-a) We needed to develop a tool for revealing the local populations expectations, frustrations and dreams of their immediate surroundings, their common neighbourhoods.
+a) We needed to develop a tool for revealing the local populations expectations, frustrations and dreams of their immediate surroundings, their common neighborhoods.